-The Remuneration Committee is tasked with considering and making recommendations on salary, other terms of employment and incentive programmes for the President/CEO and other senior executives in the company.
+The Remuneration Committee is tasked with considering and making recommendations on salaries, other terms of employment and incentive programmes for the President/CEO and other senior executives in the company.
+The committee also deals with matters relating to overall conditions of employment and remuneration packages for all of the company's employees.
 The committee reports to the board.
-Prior to the 2010 AGM the committee has met on three occasions.
+Prior to the 2011 AGM the committee has met on two occasions.
 The committee consists of Ulf Dinkelspiel (Chair), Jon Risfelt and Lena Treschow Torell.
 The President/CEO attends as a co-opted member, as does the CFO and ÅF's Director for Human Resources.
 Remuneration has been paid for work on the committee.